eslint/rfcs/designs/2026-updated-js-ts-parser/README.md

 The deduplication question that [Josh Goldberg raised in the 2024 discussion](https://github.com/eslint/eslint/discussions/18830) is the one to get right here.
 If the syntax-only extension rules move into the core rules and the type-aware ones don't, we've moved the boundary rather than removed it, from "ESLint syntax vs. TypeScript syntax and types" to "ESLint syntax and TypeScript syntax vs. types."
 That's a real improvement, and it's also not the end state.
 The end state requires typed linting, which is future Phase 3 and not in this RFC.

 We will also use Phase 2 as a time to evaluate the APIs that we expose to rules related to scopes and control flow.
 A lot of the patterns we use in ESLint's core rules are very inefficient (i.e., `prefer-const` walking through the scope tree to figure out if something is writable).
 There are a lot of questions about scope we can answer during the analysis phase and have that data prepared and easily retrievable by the time rules are executed.
-Ideally, for scopes, we'd come up with new APIs that can be polyfilled in the current rules to make transitioning to the new toolkit seamless.
-The only real caveat is with code path analysis, which will need to go through a breaking change to get where we need to be.
-(Which I think is acceptable because of how infrequently it's used.)
+Ideally, for both scopes and control flow, we'd come up with new APIs that can be polyfilled in the current rules to make transitioning to the new toolkit seamless while allowing rules to work in both `js/js` and `@eslint/jsnext`.

 ### Out of scope: typed linting